In this article, we’ll show you how to write perfect LinkedIn Connect messages to make connections and receive responses.

 3. Don’t try to make the sale yet

 When you’re trying to make a sale, you don’t use your sales pitch as the first words that come out of your mouth as this makes you look desperate and unprofessional.
-Take the time to connect personally without rushing to make the sale, even if that’s the reason you are wanting to make this connection.
+Take the time to connect personally without rushing to make the sale, even if that’s the reason you are wanting to connect with people.

 4. Nurture relationships

-A great connect message will be useless if you are completely forgetting about the person you trying to connect with.
+A great LinkedIn Connection Request will be useless if you are completely forgetting about the person you trying to connect with.

 You don’t have to spend a lot of time engaging with people once they have become your connections.
 Instead, pay attention to any LinkedIn notifications letting you know when they are mentioned in the media or they receive a promotion and take a few seconds to congratulate them.